Kanji and meanings of Tsuyu chan’s name

 Tsuyu chan’s name is frog-ish like her quirk.
 A frog says KAERU in Japanese, but you can’t find the word in her name.

-This is very rare word and I honestly saw it first time in my life when I watched My Hero Academia.
+This is a very rare word and I honestly saw it the first time in my life when I watched My Hero Academia.

 The first letter usually reads KAERU and it means a frog.
 Reading it A is unusual.
 The second one SUI means to blow or to pipe wind instruments.

-The word ASUI means sound of frogs croakings, but it’s now know even among Japanese.
+The word ASUI means the sound of frogs croakings, but it’s not known even among Japanese people!

-We have an image that we have more rainy days than sunny days in July.
-And it’s also the season we see a lot of frogs under rain.
+We have a lot of rainy days in July.
+And it’s also the season we see a lot of frogs under the rain.
 So this name associated with a frog indirectly.

-That’s why the name Asui Tsuyu remind us of a frog when we see it in kanji letters.
+That’s why the whole name Asui Tsuyu reminds us of a frog when we see it in kanji letters.